NetApp/trident/docs/kubernetes/trident-csi.rst

 A community-driven effort, CSI promises to let storage vendors write a single plugin to make their products work with multiple container orchestrators.

-Kubernetes 1.10 contains `beta`_-level support for CSI-based plugins.
-It uses CSI version 0.2, which has very limited capabilities, including creating/deleting/mounting/unmounting persistent volumes.
+Kubernetes 1.13 contains support for CSI-based plugins.
+It uses CSI version 1.0, which has very limited capabilities, including creating/deleting/mounting/unmounting persistent volumes.

 CSI Trident